evilsocket/opensnitch/wiki/Rules.md

 ### Some considerations

--All the fields you select when defining a rule will be used to match connections, for example:
+- All the fields you select when defining a rule will be used to match connections, for example:
  - Rule: allow -> port 443 -> Dst IP 1.1.1.1 -> Protocol TCP -> Host www.site.test
    * This rule will match connections to port 443 __AND__ IP 1.1.1.1 __AND__ protocol TCP __AND__ host www.site.test
    * connections to IP 2.2.2.2 won't match, connections to port 80 won't match, etc...